Anheledir/Honeycomb/README.md

 There will be a hosted at some point, but can also be self-hosted within a Docker-Container.

 Right now the project is in a ramp-up phase, so a lot of basic functionalities are added to the code, creating a solid base.

-You can also join the projects discord-server: https://discord.gg/Ktz2EeUwfH